We are a team of individuals who embody the values of the organization; we are resourceful, empathetic, dedicated, and empowering.

 Holli was born and raised in Detroit, a graduate of Mumford High School and Wayne State University.
 She is the proud parent of Braylon, which she cites as her proudest accomplishment.
 From her son, she has learned that little things matter so much.
 Her advice to parents: Create memories with your children!
 And that is what she loves best about Detroit Parent Network, the family events where fun family memories are created.
 When Holli started at DPN, she was not yet a parent.
 She says DPN was like a road map for her as a new parent, showing her how to teach, fight, and be involved in her child’s education.

-Toyja began championing for her community with Michigan Metro Girl Scout Council, overseeing programming for 10,000 girls and 2,000 volunteers in the city of Detroit.
+Toyja began championing for her community as the Membership Marketing Manager with Michigan Metro Girl Scout Council, overseeing programming for 10,000 girls and 2,000 volunteers in the city of Detroit.
 She has also served as a YMCA Manager, and as a Juvenile Detention Specialist/Supervisor with Wayne County Juvenile Detention Facility, where she empowered the children in her care.
 Toyja received her BS in Business Management from the University of Phoenix.
 She continues to uplift and empower parents to use their voices on issues related to their children’s education and well-being.
 Toyja lives by the motto: “Be somebody who makes everybody feel like somebody!”

 Eric was raised in Royal Oak, Michigan, where he attended Royal Oak High School.
 In 2016, he graduated from Michigan State University with a degree in International Relations and Muslim Studies.
 Eric is currently earning his Masters in Community Development from the University of Detroit Mercy, which he hopes to use to build a career in neighborhood-centric economic, physical, and human development.
 Additionally, he is a 2017-2018 Challenge Detroit Fellow.
 Though he isn’t a parent himself, Eric is an advocate for the empowerment of parents and children.